-Notable recent representations include successful results in major national litigation in the processed meat, electric utility, and mobile telecommunications industries.
-This past year, Mr Slater led a team that successfully defended a leading food service operator in a putative antitrust class action in Alabama state court.
+Notable recent representations include successful results in major national litigation in the processed meat, electric utility and mobile telecommunications industries.
+Mr Slater recently led a team that successfully defended a leading food service operator in a putative antitrust class action in Alabama state court.
 The class action sought to hold unlawful the way that the company does business with state universities; the complaint was dismissed based on the "state action immunity" doctrine advocated by the Hunton & Williams' team.

 Mr Slater received his LLB from the University of Virginia and his BA from Virginia Military Institute.
 A member of the Virginia and DC Bars and a member of the Fourth Circuit Judicial Conference, he is admitted to practise in the Fourth, Fifth, Federal, and District of Columbia US Circuit Courts of Appeal, as well as the US Supreme Court.

 This biography is an extract from The International Who's Who of Competition Lawyers which can be purchased from our Shop.